Bacon and Butterscotch Chip Cookies

 • In a large mixing bowl, cream together the sugars and the butter.

-• Add vanilla and eggs and mix until just combined.
+• Add the vanilla and egg and mix until just combined.

-• Stir in flour, baking soda, and salt.
+• Stir in the flour, baking soda, and salt.

-• With the mixer on low, add in bacon and butterscotch chips.
-Mix just until ingredients are mixed uniformly throughout the dough.
+• With the mixer on low, add in the bacon and butterscotch chips.
+Mix just until the ingredients are mixed uniformly throughout the dough.

-• Drop dough by rounded tablespoonfuls, about two inches apart, onto a prepared cookie sheet.
+• Drop the dough by rounded tablespoonfuls, about two inches apart, onto a prepared cookie sheet.
+Gently press down the center of each cookie.

-• Bake approximately 8-10 minutes or until edges look done, but centers are still soft.
-Allow cookies to cool on the cookie sheet about 2 minutes before removing to a wire rack to continue cooling.
+• Bake for approximately 8-10 minutes or until the edges look done but the centers are still soft.
+Allow the cookies to cool on the cookie sheet for about 2 minutes before removing them to a wire rack to continue cooling.

 Nutrition